01618830666

 How deep do Japanese knotweed roots go?

-known as rhizomes
+known as a rhizome.

-Rhizomes can remain Dormant
+Rhizomes can remain Dormant.

-Rhizomes are strong and vigorous
+Rhizomes are strong and vigorous.

 Japanese knotweed rhizomes, like the rhizomes of other plants, are composed of several key components: